DeStream-dev/destream-platform-markup/README.md

 9. Drop-down lists in the header for the Alarms, Create button and for the User Menu Button
 10. All icons are made in vector format
 11. Two types of the side menu for screens less and more than 1200 pixels with the toggle effect (hide/visible) are implemented (Home Dark - smoll and Home Dark - smoll2)

+Update 20.09.2018
+1. Pages Home - all popups are completed
+	- Pop-ups for announcements.
+(4 variants)
+	- Pop-up for form with interests setup.
+2. Pages Wallet,  Wallet-active mark up according with layout All popups are ready
+    - Pop-up Hash to translation +1 200 DST
+	- Pop-up Buy DST
+	- Pop-up Select equiring system
+	- Pop-up Transaction successful
+	- Pop-up Transfer DST
+	- Pop-up 15 000 DST will be transferred to the user with functioning of choosing key type (file/text), connecting a plugin for file drag-and-drop and ok/error messages which appear after choosing a file